Need a Private Tutor?

 It is therefore important not to let a phobia or relational problem take hold.
 Parents should take the time to discuss such issues with their child’s school, put in place a

 system of support at home, as well as outside, if needs be, with the help of a child psychologist.
-How Can You Help a Child who is Afraid of Maths?
+Can You Overcome Your Fear of Maths?

 private tutoring not the magic bullet needed to resolve a psychological blockage in maths, and it is necessary to seek a psychologist’s help regarding a child’s problems.
 Anne Siety has proposed a categorisation of errors that speaks volumes about the relationship of children to mathematics: How can you help children who are stuck with maths?
 (Source: Superprof.fr) Symbolic errors related to the child’s line of questioning and character; Inconsequential or small errors; Errors of progression: Successfully learning a new rule while forgetting the preceding one; Poetic errors: Word confusion of that leads from abscissa to abyss.